sourcegraph/about/handbook/ce/support-schedule.md

 Our schedule also makes it clear when folks on the team have dedicated heads-down focus time.

+Focus time is created with the intention of ensuring that the support team has dedicated time to focus on specific personal projects or development outside of working on tickets.
+During focus hours, the team is aware you are unavailable to meet (but please make yourself available if there is an urgent matter).
+This time is intended to increase productivity and build positive momentum that you can use for the rest of the day.
+Allow two half-day blocks weekly in your schedule for focus time.

 ## Schedule
 Our schedule is reflected in the working hours set in our calendars and blocks held on our calendar for our focus blocks.